fwcd/advent-of-code-2023/README.md

 ## Scripts

-Each day includes a `shell.nix` that sets up the corresponding language's compiler or interpreter.

-This standardized pattern lets CI use a single workflow (per OS) across all days.
-Additionally, they make it easy to get started developing locally even across the range of different languages, build tools and package managers involved.
+Each program is packaged with Nix in a uniform way.
+By abstracting over languages' compilers, interpreters and build tools in an elegant, declarative way, CI can use a single workflow across all programs.

 ## Previous years